Physics-informed Guided Disentanglement in Generative Networks: Experiments

-\textbf{Differentiable model ($w=\{w_d\}$).} To evaluate realism, we leverage the RobotCar~\cite{porav2019can} dataset having pairs of clear/raindrop images.
+We now evaluate the effectiveness of our parameter estimation for physical model-guided disentanglement, considering only differentiable parameters first and later extending to our full system.
+The neural-guided disentanglement strategy precludes this analysis due to the lack of explicit parameters.\\ \textbf{Differentiable model ($w=\{w_d\}$).} To evaluate realism, we leverage the RobotCar~\cite{porav2019can} dataset having pairs of clear/raindrop images.
 Since there is no domain shift between image pairs, we set $G(x) = x$ and regress the defocus blur ($\sigma$) again following Sec.~\ref{sec:method-estimation}.
 The regressed $\sigma=3.87$ is used to render raindrops on clear images.
 Using FID and LPIPS distances we measure perceived distance between real raindrop images and our model-guided raindrops translations ($\mathcal{T}_{W_{\text{Mod}}^{w_d}}(\tilde{w}_d)$) or the one of Porav et al.~\cite{porav2019can}.
-Fig.~\ref{fig:porav-dist} shows we greatly boost similarity\footnote{Please note that unlike previous experiments, here LPIPS is used for distance estimation (not diversity), so lower is better.} ($-72.02$ LPIPS) with real raindrop images.
+Fig.~\ref{fig:porav-dist} shows we greatly boost similarity\footnote{Please note that unlike previous experiments, here LPIPS is used for distance estimation (not diversity), so lower is better.} ($-72.02$ FID) with real raindrop images.
 This is qualitatively verified in Fig.~\ref{fig:porav-qualitative}, where our rendered raindrops are more similar to \textit{Target}.
 To provide insights about the quality of our minima, we also evaluate FID for arbitrary $\sigma$ values ($\sigma \in \{0.0, 2.5, 5.0, 7.5, 10\}$).
 Fig.~\ref{fig:porav-fid} proves that our estimated sigma best minimized perceptual distances despite the weak discriminator signal.

-To measure the accuracy of our differentiable parameter regression (Sec.~\ref{sec:method-estimation}) we need paired non-occluded/occluded images having occlusions of known physical parameters.
+To measure the accuracy of our differentiable parameter regression (Sec.~\ref{sec:method-estimation}) we need paired images with and without physical traits with completely known physical parameters.
 To the best of our knowledge such dataset does not exists.
 Instead, we augment RobotCar~\cite{porav2019can}, WoodScape~\cite{yogamani2019woodscape} and Synthia~\cite{ros2016synthia} with synthetic raindrops, dirt, and fog, respectively, with gradually increasing values of defocus blur ($\sigma$) for raindrop, transparency ($\alpha$) for dirt\footnote{In this experiment, we consider dirt with a fixed defocus blur value $\sigma$ and regress only $\alpha$ to increase the diversity of tasks.} and optical thickness ($\beta$) for fog.
 Using each augmented dataset, we then regress said parameters following Sec.~\ref{sec:method-estimation}.

 Plots in Fig.~\ref{fig:plots} show estimation versus ground-truth.
 In average, the estimation error is $0.99\%$ for raindrop, $3.55\%$ for dirt, and $23.51\%$ for fog.
 The very low $\sigma$ error for raindrop is to be imputed to the defocus blur that drastically changes scene appearance, while higher error for $\beta$ must be imputed to the logarithmic dependency of the fog model.
 Nevertheless, translations preserve realism (cf. Fig.~\ref{fig:qualitative-fog}).\\